 VCE Chemistry or at least a level-one unit in chemistry is recommended for level-two units.

-Details of the MIC units and sequences are described in the 'microbiology ' entry in the Science areas of study section of the Handbook at http://www.monash.edu.au/pubs/2013handbooks/aos/index-byfaculty-sci.html.
+Details of the MIC units and sequences are described in the microbiologymicrobiology (http://www.monash.edu.au/pubs/2014handbooks/aos/microbiology/) area of study entry in this Handbook.

 Biochemistry and molecular biology are first offered as units at level two.
 For students who wish to complete a minor or major sequence in biochemistry and molecular biology the level-two unit combinations BCH2011 and BCH2022, together with MOL2011 and MOL2022 are highly recommended.